janbiasi/interject/README.md

 ### Is it also compatible with JavaScript?

 In theory; yes ... it's currently built on top of the [reflect-metadata](https://www.npmjs.com/package/reflect-metadata) package.
 This means the main decorator part which makes this framework as flawless as it is, is only usable within TypeScript.
 But you can also call the decorators via JavaScript - unhandy but works!
 However, we recommend you using TypeScript for this framework.
+We recommend you using the straight `CommonInjector` and `InjectionToken` API within pure JavaScript application.